jose-donato/docs/content/sdk/index.md

 data providers, without having to develop your own integrations from scratch.
-On top of financial data feeds, OpenBB SDK also provides you with a toolbox to perform financial analysis on a variety of asset classes, including stocks, crypto, ETFs, funds, and the economy as well as your portfolio optimization and analysis.
+On top of financial data feeds, OpenBB SDK also provides you with a toolbox to perform financial analysis on a variety of asset classes, including stocks, crypto, ETFs, funds, and the economy as well as portfolio optimization and analysis.

 OpenBB SDK is created and maintained by the OpenBB team together with the